bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:32:50

-Yeah, I see what you mean.
+I see what you mean.
-Yeah, that's interesting.
+That's interesting.

 Sjors: 00:32:53